Advanced & Defensive Driving Courses Wakefield

 Course Formats:

-3.5hr – Around 30% opt for this course.
-The benefits of this course are that it’s the cheapest, and is only 3.5hr, the disadvantages are that for some drivers it’s too short.
+3.5 hours – Around 30% opt for this course.
+The benefits of this course are that it’s the cheapest and is only 3.5 hours; the disadvantages are that, for some drivers, it’s too short.
 Ideal mainly for companies training four or more drivers.

-7hr full day – Although it is hard work for some, a full day is cheaper than 2 x 3.5hr.
-It’s good for those who are time-poor.
-Maybe your company has asked you to do this course, or maybe you feel a 7hr will work better for you.
+7-hour full day – Although it is hard work for some, a full day is cheaper than two 3.5-hour sessions.
+Maybe your company has asked you to do this course, or maybe you feel a 7-hour course will work better for you.
 Talk with us if you are unsure.

-We understand not all drivers want a half, full or two half days.
+We understand that not all drivers want a half, full, or two half-day schedule.
 Some need or want longer.
-That is why we offer 3,4, and 5 x 3.5h sessions.
-These courses are often run over a few weeks and are mostly designed for drivers who have significant issues, such as a driving phobia, or need confidence training after a serious road traffic collision.
+That is why we offer 3, 4, and 5 x 3.5-hour sessions.
+These courses are often run over a few weeks.
+They are mostly designed for drivers who have significant issues, such as a driving phobia, or need confidence training after a serious road traffic collision.

 After the training, you will receive a full driving report, which will outline the driving standard both before and after the training.
 We measure a driver in 20+ key areas and score them either excellent, very good, good, adequate or poor.
-We do this at the start and the end, so you can see the improvement and in what areas.
-There will also be notes from the tutor too.
+We do this at the start and the end so that you can see the improvement and identify areas for improvement.
+There will also be notes from the tutor.
 This report (and course) will be completed by a professional DVSA (Driver & Vehicle Standards Agency) registered advanced driving instructor.
 The tutor’s DVSA registration number will be recorded in this report.
-As you may have seen from our website, we come to you for the training, which takes place in your own car.
+We come to you for the training, which takes place in your own car or van.

 Contact Us:

-Please contact us for a quote using the web form on the upper right of this page.
-We offer training on a 3.5hr and 7hr basis and can train between 1 to 100+ drivers.
+Please contact us for a quote using the web form located at the top right of this page.
+We offer training on a 3.5-hour and 7-hour basis and can train between 1 to 100+ drivers.